hughesj/rp-tooling-ibm-cloud/README.md

 ### Deploy to Kubernetes
 Now we're ready to direct the Container Service (Kubernetes) to deploy the images and run the application.

 You will need to run the following to set up your environment for the deploy.
-Be sure to adjust the secret variables, cassandra service address and Container Registry host as necessary.
+Be sure to adjust the secret variables and Container Registry host as necessary.

 ```
 REGISTRY=registry.eu-gb.bluemix.net